IbrahimElshafey/LocalResumableFunction/_Documents/Documentation_Plan.md

 # Prepare how to use?
-* Start using the library smaple update
+* Start using the library sample update

 * Configuration
 * Resumable Functions UI
 * How to test your resumable functions?